 A large variety of health services are covered by CHIP in the state of Illinois.
 The program aims to help Medicaid ineligible children remain in good health by having access to affordable medical services and preventative care.
 These services and many more are covered by the CHIP program:

 - Doctor’s appointments

 After applying for CHIP, applicants and their families will learn more about which treatments can and cannot be covered by the program.
 In general, services that have not been scientifically proven to be effective such as acupuncture or acupressure will not be covered.
 CHIP eligible children will need to see providers who are in-network with CHIP or the services may not be fully covered by the program.

 Applying to CHIP is a simple process.
 Both CHIP and Medicaid enrollment can be completed online by logging into your GetCoveredIllinois account.
 The website will offer prompts on how to check your eligibility and how to proceed with your application.
 You can also apply for CHIP benefits by calling the Illinois CHIP information number at 866-255-5437.
 Those who have questions about the CHIP application can email the following address: chip.InfoDesk@illinois.gov

 Those who apply to Medicaid coverage and are denied can still apply for Children’s Health Insurance Program.
 However, enrollment does not last a lifetime and beneficiaries will need to reapply for CHIP every 12 months.
 All important documents about CHIP benefits and reapplying to the program will be sent through the mail.
 After applying for CHIP, most applicants will find out about their enrollment status in about 30 to 45 days after submitting their application.

-Download our comprehensive guide for more details on applying to the Medicaid program productively.
+Download our free guide for more details on applying to the Medicaid program.